• Skip to main content

 • Stir the shredded chicken back into the pot and let it sit for at least 10 minutes (or longer if you can) to allow the flavors to meld.

-• Ladle the chili into bowls and add your favorite toppings, like cheese, sour cream, or cilantro.
-Enjoy with cornbread or tortilla chips!
+• Ladle into bowls and top with sour cream, shredded cheese, avocado, cilantro, or a squeeze of lime.
+Serve with cornbread or tortilla chips.

 Video